 - Note: We recommend that online participants have their audio muted unless they are the moderator, presenter, or current active speaker.

 - If you are intended to gather information from participants, how can you best gather it?
-Do you need to use polling tools built into Zoom or Webex?
+Do you need to use polling tools?
 Do you need a designated note taker to record the information gathered?

 - Are online participants required/recommended to have their video on during the meeting?